 DO NOT hook winch cables to a stake driven directly into the ground.
-Stake should be installed as shown in Figure 18.
-The stake can tilt and allow winch cable under tension to snap and break free causing severe bodily harm and damage to equipment.
+Stakes should be installed as shown in Figure 17.
+The stake can tilt and allow the winch cable under tension to snap and break free causing severe bodily harm and damage to equipment.